10 Things To Look Forward To in 2021

 9. The new James Bond

 While foreign travel certainly won’t be possible over the next couple of months, there’s hope we may be able to go on holiday this summer.
-As mentioned above, this is clearly dependent on the vaccine’s effect.
-There’s plenty to be excited about on UK shores too, with hot hotel openings for 2021 including Cornwall’s Three Mile Beach, Mondrian Shoreditch in London and Gleneagles Townhouse in Edinburgh.
+As mentioned above, this is clearly dependent on the vaccine’s effect – but when we’re allowed, there are a whole host of hot new international hotels to visit.
+There’s plenty to be excited about on UK shores too, with big hotel openings for 2021 including Cornwall’s Three Mile Beach, Mondrian Shoreditch in London and Gleneagles Townhouse in Edinburgh.

 You might also like...